 Michael Ryan

 Michael P. Ryan, PhD (Michigan), Teaching Professor of Global Business, McDonough School of Business and Center for Intercultural Education and Development at Georgetown University, teaches and conducts research regarding international business strategy, comparative government and institutions, and emerging economies.
 He contributed articles to American Review of Public Administration, Asian Survey, International Studies Quarterly, Journal of World Intellectual Property, Journal of World Trade, World Development and the international law journals of American, Cardozo, Michigan, Northwestern, and Pennsylvania universities.
-He wrote two books regarding the international political economy of trade.
+He wrote two books regarding the international political economy of trade and intellectual property.

 In the McDonough School of Business Executive MBA, MBA, MS Management, and joint School of Foreign Service MA International Business and Policy programs, he organizes curriculum-integrative, “consulting” projects focused on strategy, organization, and institutions through international research in collaborations with companies in Sao Paulo, Singapore, and Seoul and with multilateral institutions and international nonprofit organizations around the world.